 - The method offers a high degree of purity and specificity.

-- Highly selective nature of the technique yields a fast, single-step purification of the sample components.
+- The highly selective nature of the technique yields a fast, single-step purification of the sample components.

-- The affinity chromatography has a wide array of applications ranging from protein purification, biotinylated molecules isolation, vaccine development, to genetic engineering.
+- Affinity chromatography has a wide array of applications ranging from protein purification, biotinylated molecule isolation, and vaccine development, to genetic engineering.